 - 1. Instruct the patient and family on planning and what to expect on the day of the procedure: - Constipation or loose stools must be carefully managed, using medications if needed.
 The goal is to have a formed, easily passed bowel movement every 3-5 days to ensure the aid-in-dying medications are easily absorbed. - Any nausea or vomiting also must be thoroughly controlled, ideally with non-sedating medications. - Before proceeding, the patient should be tolerating eating at least small amounts for 72 hours. - The patient should practice swallowing 2 oz of slightly thick liquids for several days before the procedure to be sure they can easily do so on the day.
-If it is easier, a straw can be used. - Continue all medications, including comfort medications, unless otherwise ordered by the attending provider. - On the planned aid-in-dying day, the patient must be sufficiently oriented to communicate to the bedside staff an understanding of their disease, prognosis, and their end-of-life options, including aid-indying. - The patient should stop eating after midnight the night before the procedure and consume clear liquids only after that. - Patients may feel more comfortable wearing an incontinence brief in case of urination but are unlikely to pass stool. - Staff will arrive between 10 am and noon to mix the medications and provide bedside support throughout the process. - Please have 8 oz of clear filtered apple juice and non-fat popsicles or sorbet on hand. - The patient must swallow the medications without assistance, but staff or family can help hold the cup and straw if needed. - The 2 oz of liquid medication is bitter and can cause a burning sensation, which can be soothed by a non-fat popsicle or a few teaspoons of non-fat sorbet just before and after swallowing the medications. - Sitting upright during swallowing can help prevent coughing, and it is best to remain upright until sedation begins to take effect.
+If it is easier, a straw can be used. - Continue all medications, including comfort medications, unless otherwise ordered by the attending MD. - On the planned aid-in-dying day, the patient must be sufficiently oriented to communicate to the bedside staff an understanding of their disease, prognosis, and their end-of-life options, including aid-in-dying. - The patient should stop eating after midnight the night before the procedure and consume clear liquids only after that. - Patients may feel more comfortable wearing an incontinence brief in case of urination but are unlikely to pass stool. - Patients are never required to proceed, even when plans have been made, and family and staff have gathered.
+They can change their mind at any time. - Staff will arrive between 10 am and noon to mix the medications and provide bedside support throughout the process. - Please have 8 oz of clear filtered apple juice and non-fat popsicles or sorbet on hand. - The patient must swallow the medications without assistance, but staff or family can help hold the cup and straw if needed. - The 2 oz of liquid medication is bitter and can cause a burning sensation, which can be soothed by a non-fat popsicle or a few teaspoons of non-fat sorbet just before and after swallowing the medications. - Sitting upright during swallowing can help prevent coughing, and it is best to remain upright until sedation begins to take effect.
 Then, the patient can be gently laid down, and the family can come in close for comfort. - Typically, the time to sleep or coma is 5-10 minutes, and the time to death is 1 day to 10 minutes. - Any discomfort from ingestion passes quickly as sedation begins, and the usual symptoms of the dying process are not uncomfortable for the patient in a coma.
 The patient's lips may become blue, their face